 Let’s get into the details of the strategies and discuss some examples for each of them.

 This strategy, commonly known as lift-and-shift, is a widely chosen strategy due to the relatively low migration effort.
-Basically, the virtual machine and application that runs is simply copied as-is over to a Cloud provider.
-The most important benefit of this strategy is migration speed, because no architectural refactoring needs to be done.
-Moreover, the migration can often be done automatically using a variety of lift-and-shift or so called workload mobility tools.
+The virtual machine and the application that runs in are simply copied as-is to a Cloud provider.
+The most important benefit of this strategy is migration speed because no architectural refactoring needs to be done.
+Moreover, the migration can often be done automatically using a variety of lift-and-shift or so-called workload mobility tools.

 Re-architecting an application often comes along with the opportunity to even break down the supported business processes into fragments, which greatly improves simplicity and makes a business process more agile.

 The Retire strategy means that an application is explicitly phased out.
-This makes sense when the business capabilities this application provides are not needed anymore or are offered in a redundant way.
+This makes sense when the business capabilities this application provides are not needed anymore or are offered redundantly.
 We see this often in those cases where organizations recently went through mergers and acquisitions.
 You should take the Cloud transformation project as a welcome opportunity to screen your application portfolio and reduce obsolete applications on the go.